jamespratt/configuration-service/README.md

 ## About Configuration Service

-Configuration Service is a remote configuration service for .NET Core.
+Configuration Service is a distributed configuration service for .NET Core.
 Configuration for fleets of applications, services, and containerized micro-services can be updated immediately without the need to redeploy or restart.
 Configuration Service uses a client/server pub/sub architecture to notify subscribed clients of configuration changes as they happen.
 Configuration can be injected using the standard options pattern with `IOptions`, `IOptionsMonitor` or `IOptionsSnapshot`.

 Configuration Service currently supports hosting configuration with git, file system or Vault backends and supports publishing changes with Redis, NATS or RabbitMQ publish/subscribe.
 File types supported are .json, .yaml, .xml and .ini.